-- Place seeds and nuts in a quart jar and fill with water.
-Soak overnight in refrigerator.
+- Place seeds and nuts in a quart jar and fill it with water.
+Soak overnight in the refrigerator.

 - Next day, rinse and drain well.

-- Start the Vitamix on low speed and grind briefly to a uniform texture.
-Turn Vitamix up to highest speed and use tamper to blend mixture until about two thirds of pate is smooth.
+- Start the Vitamix on low speed and grind briefly to begin moving the mixture.
+Turn Vitamix up to the highest speed and use the tamper to blend the pate until about two-thirds of the almond pate is smooth.

-- Stop machine and stir down mixture.
-Repeat blending on high and stirring down until mixture is very smooth.
+- Stop the machine and stir down the pate.
+Repeat blending on high and stirring down until the almond pate is smooth and fluffy.

-- Transfer pate to a bowl and stir in fresh chopped thyme leaves.
+- Transfer pate to a bowl and stir in freshly chopped thyme leaves.
 Reserve a few to decorate pate when serving.